 In Asia, the Association of Southeast Asian Nations (ASEAN) adopted the Work Plan on Combating Illicit Drug Production, Trafficking, and Use 2009–15, with the aim of achieving a drug-free region.
 In addition, the Shanghai Cooperation Organisation (SCO) aims to drastically reduce the scale of trafficking in and consumption of drugs and precursors through the Counternarcotic Strategy of the SCO Member States 2011–16.

 The objectives and content of these strategies reflect differences in drug situations and available resources between the regions where they are to be implemented.
-There is however also a certain degree of similarity in key policy areas and a common use of a comprehensive approach to reduce both drugs supply and demand.
+There is however also a certain degree of similarity in key policy areas, such as supply reduction, or and a common use of a comprehensive approach to reduce both drugs supply and demand.
 The increasing number of regional strategies also reflects a growing understanding that drugs are an issue that cannot be tackled only at the national level and that coordinated regional approaches to common problems can be developed.